godhaniyaarbham2000-spec/MERN-Stack-Project-AGPT-AI-/README.md

 A full-stack AI Learning Assistant web application built using **MERN Stack (MongoDB, Express.js, React.js, Node.js)** with AI integration, authentication, quiz system, and protected routes.

-It allows users to register/login, chat with AI.
+It allows users to register and log in securely, and interact with an AI assistant through a chat interface to get instant responses to their queries.
 ---

 ## 🚀 Features